-Suggested Linguistics Curriculum: In addition to other requirements, linguistics students are advised to take nine hours as a core on which to build further study.
-These courses include ENGL 5143 (Descriptive Linguistics), ENGL 5133 (Phonetics and Phonology), and ENGL 5153 (Syntax).
-Students who focus on applied linguistics normally include ENGL 5123 (Approaches to Language Acquisition) in their course work, and those who focus on Sociolinguistics normally include ENGL 5173 (Sociolinguistics).
-Students who have equivalent work in these areas at the undergraduate level need not duplicate it.
+Linguistics and Applied Linguistics/TESOL Curricula: In addition to other requirements, students focusing on Linguistics must take nine hours as a core on which to build further study.
+These courses include: ENGL 5143 (Descriptive Linguistics), ENGL 5133 (Phonetics and Phonology), and ENGL 5153 (Syntax).
+Students focusing on Applied Linguistics/TESOL must take: ENGL 5143 (Descriptive Linguistics) and additional courses as required by their advisory committee.

-Electives: Students choose the remaining hours of course work in consultation with their advisory committees.
-Course selection should take into account the student's thesis subject, professional goals, and preparation for the MA Qualifying Examination (if required).
+Electives: Students choose the remaining hours of course work in consultation with their advisory committees, Course selection should take into account the student's thesis subject, professional goals, and preparation for the MA Qualifying Examination (if required).